tldr-pages/tldr/pages/common/jq.md

 `{{cat path/to/file.json}} | jq '.'`

-- Execute a specific expression only using jq binary (print a colored and formatted JSON output):
+- Execute a specific expression only using the `jq` binary (print a colored and formatted JSON output):

 `jq '.' {{/path/to/file.json}}`